b12f/unitfile-parser/README.md

 ## Motivation

-There already is a `systemd-unitfile` package on npm, but it is unmaintainted and has some bad behaviour, like not recognizing multiline values.
+There already is a `systemd-unitfile` package on npm, but it is unmaintained and has some bad behaviour, like not recognizing multiline values.